New England Prospect: An Innovative Map Exhibition from 1980

 What was the extent of map literacy in the region before 1850?
 Were there aesthetic components to this literacy?
 What were the relationships between colonial American and European mapmaking and naming traditions, both aristocratic and vernacular, as well as between colonial American and Algonquian mapmaking and naming traditions?

-Thus, Benes’s search “beyond the usual repertory of printed maps associated with well-known events” for works that were “peripherally known vernacular or ‘folk’ documents” (Benes 1981, xv).
+Benes therefore undertook a wide-ranging search of libraries and archives “beyond the usual repertory of printed maps associated with well-known events” for works that were “peripherally known vernacular or ‘folk’ documents.”
+He sought any folk or vernacular maps made by the English colonists that might reveal folk practices of “landscape making and landscape naming” (Benes 1981, xv).

 an abstract, conceptual activity far removed from the experience of everyday people [that] in the seventeenth and eighteenth centuries was a military and measuring activity dependent on a relatively high level of technical knowledge and aesthetically grounded in long-standing European aristocratic tastes.